Chart Color Schemes

 Glenella is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Glenella, as evaluated at the latest Census, consisted of 95.4% houses and 4.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings, compared to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
-Home ownership in Glenella stood at 32.5%, with mortgaged dwellings at 46.3% and rented dwellings at 21.2%.
+The dwelling structure in Glenella, as per the latest Census, consisted of 95.4% houses and 4.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
+Home ownership in Glenella stood at 32.5%, with mortgaged dwellings at 46.3% and rented ones at 21.2%.
 The median monthly mortgage repayment was $1,904, higher than Non-Metro Qld's average of $1,733.
-The median weekly rent in Glenella was $450, compared to Non-Metro Qld's $340 and the national average of $375.
-Nationally, Glenella's mortgage repayments were higher than the Australian average of $1,863.
+The median weekly rent figure in Glenella was $450, compared to Non-Metro Qld's $340.
+Nationally, Glenella's mortgage repayments were higher at $1,904 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing